 Unlike the earlier flying coasters, which recline to an almost-prone position, passengers' knees are more bent on Manta.
 But loading and unloading the ride takes much less time.
 Still, the loading process takes longer than conventional coasters.
 Fortunately, Manta's loading station accommodates two side-by-side trains to help keep the lines moving.

 It feels odd to hang facing the ground while the train remains at a halt in the station.
 But after Manta climbs its lift hill and begins to navigate the track, it's a giddy, wonderful sensation.
-While it may not be exactly like flying or gliding through the water like an aerodynamic manta ray (not that you've experienced either), it is wild to dive down the first drop and careen through a series of inversions.
+While it may not be exactly like flying or gliding through the water like an aerodynamic manta ray (not that any of us humans have experienced either), it is wild to dive down the first drop and careen through a series of inversions.
 Some of the elements, including a pretzel loop and a corkscrew, are disorienting as they momentarily send riders racing backwards and flipping over.

 Diving Towards the Water

-The thrill ride continues SeaWorld's transformation into an "adventure" park (as its owners like to brand it).
+The thrill ride continues SeaWorld's transformation away from just a marine life park and into more of a traditional theme park with thrill rides.
 Back before the park adopted its trendy spelling (when there was a space between "Sea" and "World"), the most thrilling ride—really the only ride—was the Sky Tower.
-The gentle ride is still taking guests high above the marine life park, but since the late 1990s, SeaWorld has been adding coasters and other thrills to go along with the animal exhibits and shows.
+The gentle ride is still taking guests high in the sky, but since the late 1990s—and especially more recently, SeaWorld has been adding coasters and other thrills to go along with its animal exhibits and shows.

 Unlike the park's other coasters, which are located on the edges of SeaWorld's property, Manta is plopped right in the middle of the action, and the riders' screams reverberate throughout the park.
 It's a bit jarring to hear the roar of the steel coaster and the shrieks of the passengers in the once-hushed park.
 I wonder what SeaWorld's dolphins and other animals make of the ruckus.